DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 ## Course of the program

-First, the server is being initialize, then clients can connect to the server (dependes on how much clients the server can handle, in our program can handle 5 clients by default).
+First, the server is being initialize, then clients can connect to the server (the number of clients dependes on how much clients the server can handle in hold, in our program can handle 5 clients by default).

 Each client is being presented with a menu with various commands which includes:
 1. Upload an unclassified csv data file